Eastern New Mexico

 What this geology does to foundations

 The upper fan alluvium is collapsible under first wetting — the same mechanism as the Jornada del Muerto and other dry alluvial basins in southern New Mexico.
+Hydrocompaction is the mechanism.
 Lower fan and basin floor material has higher clay content and some expansive potential, but the primary hazard in Lordsburg is collapsibility on the fan surfaces where most development sits.
 The Gila River floodplain at Virden is a different environment — floodplain clays with overbank deposits that respond to the river's wet and dry cycles.

 Communities we serve in this basin